The top engineering skills translate over perfectly to everyday life. So much so, they’ll greatly improve the quality of your life.

 Say your landscaper tells you it’ll cost $5,000 to add turf to your backyard.
 In this instance, you shouldn’t blindly accept the quote.
 Instead, ask your landscaper the following questions:

-- What’s the cost and quality of the turf you’ll use?
+- What’s the cost and quality of the turf?

-- What’s the square footage of the area you’ll add turf to?
+- What’s the square footage of the area to be turfed?

-- Does your cost include grading the existing area?
+- Does the cost include grading the existing area?

 - Is the $5,000 quote a fixed cost?

-- What’s your experience with this type of backyard design?
+- What’s your experience with similar backyard designs?

 These questions will lead you to a nice backyard without burning a hole in your wallet.